AdobeDocs/genstudio.de-DE/help/user-guide/content/customize-template.md

 # Vorlagen anpassen

-Passen Sie Ihre HTML-Vorlagen für GenStudio mithilfe der Vorlagensprache _Handlebars_ an.
+Passen Sie Ihre HTML-Vorlagen für Adobe GenStudio für Performance Marketingexperten mithilfe der Vorlagensprache _Handlebars_ an.
 Die Handlebars-Syntax verwendet regulären Text mit doppelten Klammern als Inhaltsplatzhalter.
 Informationen zur Vorbereitung Ihrer Vorlage finden Sie unter [`What is Handlebars?`](https://handlebarsjs.com/guide/#what-is-handlebars) im _Handlebars-Sprachleitfaden_ .

 <!-- This is for email.
 In the future, maybe use tabs to provide guidance for other template types.
--->If you do not have an HTML template ready to use in GenStudio, you can start by defining the structure of your email using HTML tags: `DOCTYPE`, `html`, `head`, and `body`.
+-->If you do not have an HTML template ready to use in GenStudio for Performance Marketers, you can start by defining the structure of your email using HTML tags: `DOCTYPE`, `html`, `head`, and `body`.
 You can include CSS styles to customize the appearance of your email.

 ```html
 <!DOCTYPE html>